stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 Validation Criteria | Locally | Stormpath
 :---- | :---- | :----
-Account is still enabled, and hasn't been deleted | no | yes Token is expired | yes | yes
+Token hasn't been tampered with | yes | yes
+Token hasn't expired | yes | yes
-Token has been revoked | no | yes
+Token hasn't been revoked | no | yes
-Issuer is not Stormpath | yes | yes
+Account hasn't been disabled, and hasn't been deleted | no | yes Issuer is Stormpath | yes | yes
-Issuing application is still enabled, and hasn't been deleted | no | yes Account is still in an Account Store for the issuing application | no | yes
+Issuing application is still enabled, and hasn't been deleted | no | yes Account is still in an account store for the issuing application | no | yes

 Why is this important?
 There are different goals for every application and the level of validation that each application needs may differ.
 If you need to validate the state of the account / application or if you need to use  token revocation, then using Stormpath to validate the token is the obvious choice.
 This does require an request to the Stormpath REST API.
 If you only require that the token has not expired and has not been tampered with, you can validate the token locally and minimize the network request to Stormpath.